 Don’t let Old Man Winter micromanage your mood!
-Keep your spirits bright with these telecommuting tips for mitigating the effects of the winter blues.
+Keep your spirits bright with these work from home tips for mitigating the effects of the winter blues.

-When the temperature drops and the streets are all slushy, it’s wonderful to work remotely at home.
-However, it’s normal for telecommuting professionals to feel cooped up and lose motivation during the winter season.
+When the temperature drops and the streets are all slushy, working remotely is simply wonderful.
+However, it’s normal for work from home professionals to feel cooped up and lose motivation during the winter season.
 Instead of succumbing to the winter blues, use these 18 tips to help build momentum and keep your days productive.

 Disclaimer: Our 18 tips for busting the winter blues are not substitutions for medical advice provided by a trained mental health professional.
 Please consult your primary care doctor and/or a mental health provider if your seasonal symptoms persist, worsen, or you believe they could be indicative of other conditions.